jzarazaga/StoryMaps/StorymapKENYA.md

 ![](./media/addBanner2.png)

-We are going to add another side car- onl this time, the text will be on the left, and the a map with local data will be on the right.
+Add another side car- only this time, put the text on the left, and a map with local data on the right.

-Instead of adding an express map, lets make use of ARcGIS online to gather data layers about the regions of Taita Taveta, and show them on a map.
+Instead of adding an express map, make use of ARcGIS online to gather data layers about the regions of Taita Taveta, and show them on a map.

 In a new browser window open ArcGIS online, and make a new map.